entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/hub.md

 (Entando 6.3.2) There is a cache issue when deploying the Hub bundles where not all widgets or MFEs initially appear on some pages, particularly the Dashboard page.
 Restarting the quickstart-server pod (which holds the Entando App Engine) will clear the cache.
 This is only necessary on the initial install.
 :::

-5. The Hub can be accessed from the App Builder by navigating to `Pages → Management`, finding `xxxx` in the page tree, and clicking `View Published Page` from its actions.
+5. The Hub can be accessed from the App Builder by navigating to `Pages → Management`, finding `Hub Test` **change** in the page tree, and clicking `View Published Page` from its actions.

 ## Configuration

 ::: tip
-(New with Entando 7.0.0) To point the Entando App Builder in another Entando Application to any Hub instance, configure the App Builder with the URL for the Hub API: http://YOUR-BASE-URL/entando-hub-api/appbuilder/api.
-For example, the public Entando Hub has this API: <http://hubdev.okd-entando.org/entando-hub-api/appbuilder/api>. **change**
+(New with Entando 7.0.0) To point the Entando App Builder in another Entando Application to any Hub instance, configure the App Builder using the endpoint `BASEURL/entando-hub-api/appbuilder/api`, where the BASEURL is the URL for the Entando Application.
 :::

 ## Using the Hub

 ### Concepts

-These are the key entities in the Entando Hub.
+These are the key entities in the Entando Hub:

 - `Bundle Group`: A Bundle Group is a group of one or more Entando Bundles.
 - `Bundle Group Version`: A Bundle Group can have one or more versions, each with a particular status.
 - `Bundle`: A Bundle is the deployment unit within an Entando Application.
-A Bundle can contain one or multiple components such as micro frontends, microservices, or any of the [component types](../TODO) available in Entando.
+A Bundle can contain one or multiple components such as micro frontends, microservices, or any of the [component types](../../docs/ecr/ecr-bundle-details.html#overview) available in Entando.
 - `Category`: Each Bundle Group belongs to a specific category.
 The initial possible categories are Solution Template, Packaged Business Capability (PBC), or Component Collection.
 An admin of an Entando Hub can refine the available categories as desired.
 - `Organization`: Bundle Groups belong to a single organization.
 Authors and managers can only update Bundle Groups for their own organization.
 - `User`: User identity is managed within Keycloak, where users are granted roles within the Hub.
 Users must be assigned to a specific organization.

 Notes:
-- A private repository can be used for a Bundle, but this requires [an additional Kubernetes secret](../TODO) before deployment via the App Builder.
+- A private repository can be used for a Bundle, but this requires [an additional Kubernetes secret](../../docs/reference/identity-management.html#logging-into-your-keycloak-instance) before deployment via the App Builder.

 ### Roles

-Three roles are used to provide access to the Hub features.
+Three roles are used to provide access to the Hub features:

 - `eh-author`: An author can create and edit Bundle Groups for their organization and submit them for publication.
 - `eh-manager`: A manager has the permissions of an author, but can also approve a publication request for their organization.